Look: Sheikh Mohamed raises UAE flag with astronaut Sultan AlNeyadi, shares hope for the future

 "The symbol of our union...the banner of our glory...the flag of our country...the flag of the United Arab Emirates," wrote the Ruler as he shared the video.

+Dubai's Crown Prince, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum echoed his father's words as he shared a glimpse into the country's triumph in space.

-Yesterday, Dubai's Crown Prince shared a heartwarming picture of his son's first Flag Day celebration, as he held a book in his hand.
+Yesterday, Sheikh Hamdan shared a heartwarming picture of his son's first Flag Day celebration, as he held a book in his hand.

 ALSO READ: